-Establish a timeline and provide it to your advisor as soon as possible.
-A timeline will allow you to avoid confusion, and will ensure that your advisor will be able to appropriately support you at the pace you need.
-During the first two quarters this timeline, many of the milestones you complete will be dictated by requirements for SOC496 and SOC497.
-During the spring quarter, it will be up to you to set your own timeline and communicate it with your advisor.
-You and your advisor should agree on dates for all important milestones in the program, which include the following:
+Establish a timeline and provide it to your advisors as soon as possible.
+A timeline will allow you to avoid confusion, and will ensure that your advisors will be able to appropriately support you at the pace you need.
+During the first two quarters of this timeline, many of the milestones you complete will be dictated by requirements for SOC496 and SOC497.
+During the spring quarter, it will be up to you to set your own timeline and communicate it to your advisors.
+You and your advisors should agree on dates for all important milestones in the program, which include the following:

+A Sample and Simple Timeline

 Milestone Suggested Timing

-Research proposal October
+Research proposal December

-Human Subjects Approval December
+Human Subjects Approval January

 Mary Gates abstract approval Late January / Early February

 Data collection/preparation completed Late March

+Revised front end of the paper, data and methods draft Late March

 Initial analysis completed Early April

 First draft due Mid-late April

 Final draft due No later than finals period in June

+Other materials and milestones your advisors may want to see are:

+- Additional human subjects research materials (includes statement of risk, consent forms, interview schedules, survey questionnaires, recruitment materials)

+- Early findings/descriptive data

-Other materials and milestones your advisor might want to see are: Additional human subjects research materials (includes statement of risk, consent forms, interview schedules, survey questionnaires, recruitment materials); Early findings/descriptive data; Analytical memos about results; Drafts of the various components of the paper: abstract, introduction, literature review, data and methods section, findings, discussion, conclusion, end matter; Drafts of posters for presentations.
+- · Analytical memos about results

+- Drafts of the various components of the paper: abstract, introduction, literature review, data and methods section, findings, discussion, conclusion, end matter

+- Drafts of posters for presentations.